Antonio Area Freeway System

 Impacts" (FONSI).
 The FHWA approved the EA on August 14th

 2007.
-TxDOT announced plans to cancel the original overpass
+TxDOT announced plans to cancel the overpass

 project at Borgfeld as ARMA indicated it was considering building the